 - salt or black salt or rock salt, as required

-- there should be no trace of water on the bhindi (okra). hence we dry them with a kitchen napkin. if there is water or water droplets than the bhindi become slimy. this bharwan bhindi dish is not at all slimy or gooey. it is dry dish with the okra succulently cooked absorbing all the flavors of the spices.
+- there should be no trace of water on the bhindi (okra). hence we dry them with a kitchen napkin. if there is water or water droplets then the bhindi become slimy. this bharwa bhindi dish is not at all slimy or gooey. it is dry dish with the okra succulently cooked absorbing all the flavors of the spices.

 - use fresh spice powders and not outdated or stale ones. better to use home made spice powders.